 Anguilla has super luxurious accommodation.
 While super-luxe hotels are easy to find, snowbirds can also pick up budget-friendly accommodation.
 Budget prices accommodations range from per night.

-- Weather: The winter weather in Anguilla will normally be hot during the day and hot/warm during the night.
+Weather: The fall, winter, and spring weather in Anguilla will normally be hot during the day and hot/warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Anguilla you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.